eaott/scala_dsl/README.md

 Use few adjectives, characters, etc. at first, as long as pattern is clear for future development.

+STATUS:
+Have scenes, acts, and most unconditional sentences.
+Need the Values and Constants including mathematical operators, then can finish off unconditional sentences and call it a day from the parsing point of view.
+Then, it's on to Eval.
+Sigh...

 Notes: POSITIVE_NOUN = 1, NEGATIVE_NOUN = -1.
 ADJ = * 2